 This activity has been updated and included in my HUGE Introduction to Multiplication lesson bundle!
 Everything you need to teach multiplication and build a strong foundation for students!

-And if you’re looking for more multiplication resources, check out this post with more ideas, or subscribe to my FREE weekly email newsletter to get free teaching resources you won’t see anywhere else (including a multiplication matching game)!
+And if you’re looking for more multiplication resources, check out this page with more multiplication ideas.

 Plus, get easy, low prep multiplication games here!

 Never Run Out of Fun Math Ideas